scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 In all of the case studies you will see that graphical results are produced using the ``pylab`` interface to ``matplotlib``.
 This is done purposefully for two reasons.
-The first stems from the fact that currently all students have received exposure to MATLAB in a prior course, and secondly to help insure that returning to MATLAB from Python is easier.
+The first stems from the fact that currently all students have received exposure to MATLAB in a prior course, and secondly, to help insure that returning to MATLAB from Python is easier.
 Why would anyone want to return you might ask?
 Job requirements may require this and presently MATLAB is still heavily used.

 Digital Signal Processing